y95847frank/AutomatedTicketBot/README.md

 [![GitHub license](https://img.shields.io/github/license/y95847frank/AutomatedTicketBot)](https://github.com/y95847frank/AutomatedTicketBot/blob/master/LICENSE)
 [![HitCount](http://hits.dwyl.com/y95847frank/AutomatedTicketBot.svg)](http://hits.dwyl.com/y95847frank/AutomatedTicketBot)

+### Goal

 ### Execution

 To book tickets in kktix, you need to fill your account and concert information in `cofig.yml` beforehead.
-Or, you  can update these through passing arguments as executing the script.
+Or, you  can update these arguments with `script/updateConfig.py`, which is an interative program.
 Here is the script for booking concert tickets in kktix.

 Try:
 ```bash